 - limited to 710 copies only.

-Auric Edition (Pre-order)
+Auric Edition (SOLD OUT)

 - fully hand-bound in fine scarlet red leather, manufactured in Germany,